Memories of Brian

 During high school, Brian was at the top of his classes, and was an Eagle Scout, an athlete, and he further described his traits as, “devout Catholic, Republican, no liquor, no sex, and obedient to authority.”
 Life at Williams College changed all of that.
 Brian was a middling student during his early collegiate years, but was busy exploring adult life.
 He got that phase behind him and was accepted at Georgetown to seriously study astronomy, which eventually led him to NASA’s astronaut program.
 His over-achieving tendencies were regularly in evidence; he ran the Boston Marathon and climbed the Matterhorn in his early twenties.

 After obtaining his bachelor’s degree, he landed his first space-related job at NASA’s Goddard Space Flight Center near Washington D.C., and became a research assistant in Georgetown’s astronomy department.
 From a blind obedience to authority while growing up, previews of Brian’s fractious relationship with the Establishment became evident at Georgetown.
-Brian performed an experiment that proved the department chair’s notions of Mars’s atmosphere incorrect, and wrote a play that satirized the Georgetown faculty.
+Brian performed an experiment that proved the department chair’s notions of Mars’s atmosphere incorrect, and he wrote a play that satirized the Georgetown faculty.
 He was expelled from Georgetown.

 Brian’s doctoral thesis was on the Martian atmosphere, and while completing it in late 1966, he noticed a pamphlet pinned to a board at Berkeley that invited qualified scientists to apply to be in the second group of NASA’s scientist-astronauts.
 Brian applied, and in early 1967 he experienced the astronaut application process, which culminated in his astronaut interview in Houston in June 1967, which was about two weeks after I moved from Houston, after my father quit NASA in the wake of the Apollo 1 disaster.

 Between Brian’s interview in June 1967 and his first day at NASA in August 1967, NASA’s big dreams began fading.
 The American invasion of Vietnam had to be paid for somehow, and NASA was on the losing end of a budget battle in Washington, D.C.
-On Brian’s first day at NASA, Deke Slayton told that second group of scientist-astronauts that NASA was losing its funding and that those newly-hired astronauts were not really needed, because NASA would be scrapping flights and programs.
+On Brian’s first day at NASA, Deke Slayton told that second group of scientist-astronauts that NASA was losing its funding and that those newly-hired astronauts were not really needed, because NASA would scrap flights and programs.
 Slayton invited them to all quit on their first day on the job.
-Those eleven scientist-astronauts were stunned, and they called themselves the XS-11 (“The Excess 11”).
+Those 11 scientist-astronauts were stunned, and they called themselves the XS-11 (“The Excess 11”).

 Several dynamics led to Brian’s resignation from NASA.
 Lyndon Johnson’s pork barrel politics put Mission Control in Houston and, like my father did, Brian moved to Houston from California; the culture shock alone was nearly enough to drive them away.
 Brian came from radical Berkeley, of all places, to the cowboy culture of Texas.

 In the astronaut corps’s test-pilot culture, every astronaut was issued the equivalent of a supersonic sports coup, the T-38, and was expected to log many hours per month flying it.
 Three astronauts died in T-38 crashes before Brian joined the astronaut corps, and a couple of months after Brian joined NASA, another astronaut died while flying a T-38.
-With the Mars program canceled and astronauts regularly dying in the T-38s, and those were test pilots dying, Brian the astronomer calculated the odds of dying in a training accident.
+With the Mars program canceled and astronauts regularly dying in T-38s, and those were test pilots dying, Brian the astronomer calculated the odds of dying in a training accident.
 Even if he had a test pilot's background, Brian calculated that he had a one-in-five chance of dying in a plane accident before he ever went on a space mission.

 Brian was the only planetary scientist in the astronaut corps during the Apollo program.
 Brian met Carl Sagan in 1965 at Harvard, where Sagan had a huge globe of Mars in his office.
 When Brian resigned from NASA, Sagan recruited Brian to Cornell, and Brian and Carl became arguably the world’s two leading experts on Mars.

 Brian immersed himself in scientific study in those heady early days of lunar and planetary exploration, as the first probes gave humanity close-up views of the planets and the moon.
-Brian studied lunar mascons with Sagan, and made predictions about how the mascons would affect the Apollo mission trajectories as they orbited the moon.
+Brian studied lunar mascons with Sagan, and made predictions about how mascons would affect Apollo mission trajectories as they orbited the moon.
 Brian’s mascon studies allowed him to predict and help discover Mercury’s largest surface feature, the Caloris Basin.